 Bryce is the principal investigator on the project Healing the Nation, which examines the role of immigrant-run hospitals and mutual aid societies in providing healthcare in Buenos Aires, Argentina.
+He is also the principal investigator of Grounds for Exclusion, which highlights the range of ways that bureaucrats, politicians, and nationalist agitators in Argentina developed both formal and informal methods to exclude immigrants in the first half of the 20th century.
 He is also working with colleagues on the SSHRC-funded project Settler Vines, a collaborative history of globalization through the lens of wine.
-He was awarded the University Excellence in Research Award in 2018 at the University of Northern British Columbia, where he taught for six years before joining UBC.
 He is a co-editor of the Journal of the Canadian Historical Association.

 Race and ethnicity

 To Belong in Buenos Aires: Germans, Argentines, and the Rise of a Pluralist Society.
 Stanford: Stanford University Press, 2018.

 Ser de Buenos Aires: Alemanes, argentinos y el surgimiento de una sociedad plural, 1880-1930.
 Buenos Aires: Editorial Biblos, 2019 (Spanish translation).

 Benjamin Bryce and David M.K.
 Sheinin, eds.
 Race and Transnationalism in the Americas.
 Pittsburgh: University of Pittsburgh Press, 2021 (forthcoming).